Is It Safe To Drink From Galvanized Pipes?

 Adults are not as susceptible to lead poisoning as children, sickly, and elderly.
 However, exposure to higher concentrations or long-term exposure can pose the following health risks to adults:

-- Problems with developing fetus during pregnancy which leads to slow development, stillbirths, and congenital disabilities
+• Problems with developing fetuses during pregnancy, which leads to slow development, stillbirths, and congenital disabilities

 As such, it is best to switch to the consumption of bottled water until you solve your piping problems.
 Have a plumber inspect your system if you think that your pipes are making you ill.

-Take note that if you keep drinking water from galvanized pipes for a longer period, you will increase your risk of several diseases.
-If you live in an older house, you must test your water supply to make sure that it is free of chemical elements and the pH level is balanced.
+If you continue drinking water from galvanized pipes, you will increase your risk of several diseases.
+If you live in an older house, you must test your water supply to ensure it is free of chemical elements and has a balanced pH level.

 Determining if you have Galvanized Pipes at Home

 If you continue to use galvanized pipes, the corroded pipes can release lead into the tap water.
-But the question now is, how do you know if you have galvanized pipes?
+But now, how do you know if you have galvanized pipes?

-When it is first installed, galvanized pipes will look similar to nickel.
-But through the years, it can change its color depending on its environment.
-It can become darker and duller or lighter.
+When first installed, galvanized pipes will look similar to nickel.
+However, their color can change over the years depending on their environment, becoming darker, duller, or lighter.

 To determine if you have galvanized pipes, begin searching at the location where the pipes enter your home.
 Next, find the waterline.
 A screwdriver and a magnet will work well to determine what your pipes are made of.

-If you scratch your pipes using a screwdriver, you will found out that it has the same color as a penny.
+If you scratch your pipes using a screwdriver, you will find it is the same color as a penny.
 As such, they are made of copper.
 Furthermore, you will find out that the copper pipe will not stick to the magnet.

-Meanwhile, if your pipes are white, capped in places, and a magnet doesn’t stick to them, they must be made of plastic.
-Whenever you scratch the surface of the pipe, and it reveals a grayish-silver color and the magnet does not stick to them, then you have galvanized steel pipes.
+Meanwhile, if your pipes are white, capped in places, and a magnet doesn’t stick to them, they must be plastic.
+When you scratch the pipe's surface, it reveals a grayish-silver color, and the magnet does not stick to it, so you have galvanized steel pipes.

 Test your Pipes for Lead

-If you have found out that you have lead plumbing or galvanized pipes at your home, one major concern is the possible release of lead into your drinking water.
-You might want to ask for help from the experts on how to test your water for lead.
+If you have discovered that your home has lead plumbing or galvanized pipes, one major concern is the possible release of lead into your drinking water.
+You might want to ask experts for help testing your water for lead.

-Some states have taken steps in making their water safe.
-This includes checking for lead in the service pipes to the residence.
-However, homeowners must be responsible for checking the plumbing at their homes.
+Some states have taken steps to make their water safe, including checking for lead in the service pipes to the residence.
+However, homeowners are responsible for checking their homes' plumbing.

 Other Plumbing Issues Due to Galvanized Pipes

-Indeed, galvanized pipes can cause health hazards to you and your family.
-Apart from this, it can cause plumbing problems that are less severe but can still be frustrating.
-Due to the breakdown in your pipes, the water pressure inside your home or uncertain places can be lessened.
+Indeed, galvanized pipes can pose health hazards to you and your family.
+They can also cause less severe plumbing problems, which can still be frustrating.
+When your pipes break, the water pressure inside your home or other places can be lessened.

-Due to the restriction of the line, corrosion in the galvanized pipes can lead to lower water pressure throughout your home.
-Furthermore, galvanized pipes will rust and lead to leaks.
-In the end, this will cause more damage to your home.
+Due to the line's restriction, corrosion in the galvanized pipes can lower water pressure throughout your home.
+Furthermore, galvanized pipes will rust and cause leaks, which will ultimately cause more damage to your home.

 Make your Home Safe

-The only way to ensure that your home is free from lead and other health hazards is to replace those lead-containing and galvanized household pipes.
-You can contact experienced technicians now.
+The only way to ensure your home is free from lead and other health hazards is to replace lead-containing and galvanized household pipes.
+Experienced technicians can help you do this.
+Contact them now.

 Identify the types of pipes in your home and repipe your plumbing system.
-This will help you ensure that you and your loved ones will be free from any water contamination.
+This will help you ensure that you and your loved ones are free from water contamination.

 Removing Lead from Drinking Water

-A Berkey Water filter has a standard Black Berkey filter that can remove lead in the water.
-Apart from lead, it can also eliminate all other heavy metals as much as 99.9%.
+Berkey Water filter has a standard Black Berkey filter that can remove lead from the water.
+In addition to lead, it can eliminate all other heavy metals, up to 99.9%.
 Indeed, the water filtered through the Berkey Water Filter is safe for drinking.

 Conclusion

-The public water supplies treat their water to make it non-corrosive.
-Thus, this is not a major concern on a public water system.
-The concern is not for iron or zinc to leach on your pipe.
-But for cadmium or lead affect the water.
+The public water supplies treat their water to make it non-corrosive, so this is not a major concern for a public water system.
+The concern is not that iron or zinc will leach into your pipe, but that cadmium or lead will affect the water.

-The primary drinking water standards for cadmium or lead are 0.015 and 0.005 mg/L. If you are living in a home with a private well water system and the plumbing is galvanized pipe, you should have the water tested.
+The primary drinking water standards for cadmium or lead are 0.015 and 0.005 mg/L, respectively.
+You should have the water tested if you live in a home with a private well water system and galvanized plumbing.

 This is true if the water has a slightly bitter taste.
 The Environmental Protection Agency (EPA) has set the standard of 5 mg/L for zinc because it can affect the taste.

-Analysis and the treatment of various contaminants can include various factors that can contribute to the leaching and corrosion of the contaminants from drinking water distribution systems.
+Analysis and treatment of various contaminants can include factors contributing to the leaching and corrosion of contaminants from drinking water distribution systems.

-The major factors include the age of the plumbing systems, the water's stagnation time, and the quality of the water in the system.
-Metal leeching can be affected differently by these factors.
+The major factors include the age of the plumbing systems, the time it takes for water to stagnate, and the water quality.
+These factors can affect metal leeching differently.
 Using lead as one trigger can initiate corrosion control programs in a drinking water distribution system.

 Action levels have been developed for both the non-residential and residential buildings.